The

 also visited the Chisago Lakes area on October 13, 1996, and presented a concert

-musical, Kristina från Duvemåla at the Chisago Lakes
+version of their hit Swedish musical, Kristina från Duvemåla at the Chisago Lakes

 Visit the Swedish Circle© Sites

 The Swedish Circle© became a reality in 1997.
-Designed and developed by
+Designed and

-brochure features the Swedish sites from the 1996 Swedish Immigration Jubilee
+Falls.
+This website features the Swedish sites from

-City, Lindström, Center City, Shafer, Scandia, Taylors Falls, Almelund,
+Lindström, Center City, Shafer, Scandia, Taylors Falls,